 The strength and flexibility of the spine depends on the unique interaction of the discs in the front and back area (facet joints) of the spinal column.
 Spinal facet joints have a joint capsule lubricated with fluid and richly innervated by a network of pain-sensitive nerve fibers.
 Facet joints are numerous and can become vulnerable when the intervertebral disc is injured.
 Injections of steroids directly into the facet joints may reduce pain and facilitate rehab therapy.

-The purpose of an epidural steriod injection is to try to provide a nerve block and to suppress the inflammation that is affecting the nerves that are carrying the painful nerve signal to the brain.
+The purpose of an epidural steriod injection is to provide a nerve block and suppress any inflammation that is affecting the nerves that carry the painful nerve signal to the brain.
 For most spinal conditions, this is a very effective way to decrease pain.

-An epidural steroid injection is a procedure performed under fluoroscopic guidance where the physician inserts a needle into the spinal canal and injects a cortisone-type medication and local anesthetic.
-The epidural space is a space inside the spinal canal between the bony canal of the vertebrae and the sac that contains the nerves, spinal cord and spinal fluid.
+An epidural steroid injection is a procedure performed under fluoroscopic guidance.
+First, the physician inserts a needle into the spinal canal and injects a cortisone-type medication and local anesthetic.
+The epidural space is a space inside the spinal canal.
+It is between the bony canal of the vertebrae, and the sac that contains the nerves, spinal cord and spinal fluid.
 There are several different approaches to treat pain in this space.
 Your physician willhelp your discover the best treatment option for you.

-The relief period varies but injections typically last from three months to one year.
-Depending on the medical problem, the injection may completely stop the pain and it may never have to be repeated.
-If the pain returns, injections can be performed in a series of two or three injections 2-3 weeks apart.
+The relief period varies, but injections typically last from three months to one year.
+Depending on the medical problem, the injection may completely stop the pain, and the procedure may never have to be repeated.
+If the pain returns, injections can be performed in a series of two or three injections, 2-3 weeks apart.

 The SI joint is a large joint between the tail bone and the hip bone.
 Inflammation of this joint is a common cause of lower back pain.
-This is a simple procedure in which the physician places a needle into this joint and injects anesthetic and cortisone-like steroid to suppress inflammation and relieve pain.
+SI joint injections are simple procedures where a the physician will place a needle into the SI joint and inject an anesthetic and cortisone-like steroid.
+This procedure suppresses inflammation and relieves joint pain.

-A discography is a diagnostic test, and in some cases the best way to make an accurate diagnosis of a disc problem.
-The physician inserts a needle into the intervertebral disc, and contrast, or dye, is injected into the disc.
+A discography is a diagnostic test, and in some cases, it is the best way to make an accurate diagnosis of a disc problem.
+First, the physician inserts a needle into the intervertebral disc and contrast (or dye) is injected into the disc.
 During the contrast injection, the patient is asked to report if the additional pressure on the disc reproduces his or her pain.
 This lets the physician know which particular discs are painful.

 A diagnostic nerve block is used to determine sources of pain.
 These blocks typically contain an anesthetic with a known duration of relief.
-A sympathetic nerve block is performed to determine if the pain has sympathetic component.
-This is a network of nerves extending the length of the spine.
+A sympathetic nerve block is performed to determine if the pain has a sympathetic component.
+Sympathetic nerves are a network of nerves extending along the length of the spine.
 These nerves control some of the involuntary functions of the body, such as opening and narrowing blood vessels.

-Physical Therapy and Rehabilitation Services are available in our Rocky Mount office.
-Our physicians will evaluate your individual rehabilitation for your diagnosis, and design an individual program to strengthen core musculature and promote new neuromuscular patterns.Back To Top
+Physical therapy and rehabilitation services are available in our Rocky Mount office.
+Our physicians will evaluate your individual rehabilitation and design an specific program to strengthen core musculature and promote new neuromuscular patterns.Back To Top